-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 6. Timex Expedition Chronograph

-Another entry from Timex, because it’s just, a) too good looking; b) too well priced; c) from such a strong company — we can’t leave it off the list.
+Another entry from Timex that we have to include because it’s just, a) too good looking; b) too well priced; c) from such a strong company; d) has too many great features.
 This is a great example of a chronograph that doesn’t have to be super expensive.
-The black, brass case and the tan, leather watch look great together.
+The black, brass case and the leather strap look great together.
 You can certainly wear the Expedition wherever you venture to — indoors or out.
 One thing to keep in mind, though, is that…even though it’s sporty looking…don’t be too tempted to jump in the pool with your good looking watch.
 You don’t want to get it wet because it’s a leather band and leather bands shouldn’t hob-nob with water.
+This is one of the best watches under $100 because it is, in fact, a chronograph, featuring the tachymeter along the outside of the dial, large five-minute-increments in the inner ring.
+The three sub-dials track minutes, seconds and 1/20 of a second for up to 30 minutes.
+Date window at the four o’clock position.
+And it’s an Indiglo, so you can see what time it is while you’re slouching in your movie seat, scarfing popcorn.

 Buy the Timex Expedition Chronograph here.

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.